Contrasting Cellcom Israel (OTCMKTS:CELJF) & Partner Communications (NASDAQ:PTNRY)

 Analyst Ratings

-This is a summary of recent ratings and price targets for Cellcom Israel and Partner Communications, as reported by MarketBeat.
+This is a breakdown of current ratings and target prices for Partner Communications and Cellcom Israel, as provided by MarketBeat.com.

 |Sell Ratings